A common motivation of villains is the perfectly understandable desire for a perfect world—one where their little sister wasn't murdered

 - The Flintstone Kids, in one of Captain Caveman 's episodes, show Perfect Man, a Flying Brick that presents himself as much better than Captain Caveman in every aspect; not just more powerful but also handsome, smarter and more educated (not that takes that much to beat Cavey in these aspects).
 After a while, and having replaced Captain Caveman (and Son) as the city's hero, he reveals his Smug Super and JerkJock-like tendencies, and starts implementing several laws of his own and jailing even those committing minor infractions in order to make the city as 'perfect' as he perceives himself, plus making clear he is beyond the formal authorities' capacities to stop him and that he's willing to use force against them.
 When the police chief asks Captain Caveman back to save the city, it's a Curb-Stomp Battle with Cavey on the receiving end until he has one of his Genius Ditz moments and makes Perfect Man to realize he really isn't perfect because nobody likes him, the realization being enough to cause a Villainous Breakdown on Perfect Man to the point he no longer opposes resistance and gets jailed without problems.

-- Among the many parts of the US Constitution that make it impressive is the phrase "to from a more perfect union".
+- Among the many parts of the US Constitution that make it impressive is the phrase "to form a more perfect union".
 Not perfect, more perfect, setting an actually attainable goal.

 - Logic, quite rigorously, in the form of Godel's Incompleteness Theorems.
 Logical systems are constructed to be able to prove all true statements and no false statements.
 Instead, Godel proved that any systemnote that proves all true statements must also prove at least one false statement - and if the system is fixed to eliminate false statements, it stops being able to prove at least one true statement.
 It's a dilemma between completeness (all truth) and consistency (only truth).
 Or being unable to do arithmetic.